A Unification of Weighted and Unweighted Particle Filters: Main results

 In addition, $\varepsilon^*$, $\gamma^*$ satisfy the condition \cref{eq:zero-mean}. \end{proposition}

-The proof, which appears in \cref{prf:dW_optimal}, has a straightforward idea, but requires lengthy calculations to find the stochastic differential of $\smash{ W_t^* := \tfrac{p(S_t,t)}{q(S_t,t)}}$ based on the Kunita–It\^o-Wentzell formula (\cite{Kunita1981}, Theorem 1.1), as the functions $p(x,t)$ and $q(x,t)$ satisfy SPDEs and their ratio is evaluated at $S_t$, which solves an SDE.
+The proof, which appears in \cref{prf:dW_optimal}, has a straightforward idea, but requires lengthy calculations to find the stochastic differential of $\smash{ W_t^* := \tfrac{p(S_t,t)}{q(S_t,t)}}$ based on the Kunita--It\^o--Wentzell formula (see \cite[Theorem 1.1]{Kunita1981}), as the functions $p(x,t)$ and $q(x,t)$ satisfy SPDEs and their ratio is evaluated at $S_t$, which solves an SDE.

-The presence of the noise term $\zeta^*(S_t,t)\,dB_t$ in equation \cref{eq:dW_t^*} might appear counterintuitive in view of the goal to minimize the variance of $W_t$.
+The presence of the noise term $\zeta^*(S_t,t)\,dB_t$ in \cref{eq:dW_t^*} might appear counterintuitive in view of the goal to minimize the variance of $W_t$.
 Indeed, adding an independent BM term would only increase the variance.
 However, the BM appearing in \cref{eq:dW_t^*} is the same as that driving the process $S_t$, introducing correlation between $W_t^*$ and $S_t$, which consequently helps $W_t^*$ to achieve the minimal variance possible given the dynamics of $S_t$.
-In particular, if we restrict the particle evolution to the prior dynamics (i.e. $u=f$, $k=0$, $v=g$), then \cref{prop:dW_optimal} results in
+In particular, if we restrict the particle evolution to the prior dynamics (i.e., $u=f$, $k=0$, $v=g$), then \cref{prop:dW_optimal} results in

-where $\zeta^*$ is given by \cref{eq:zeta^*} with $v=g$ and $\lambda^{*}$ is the remaining drift coefficient
+where $\zeta^*$ is given by \cref{eq:zeta^*} with $v=g$ and $\lambda^{*}$ is the remaining drift coefficient:

 Notice that the presence of an additional term in \cref{eq:dW_t^*_BPF} compared to the weight process in the BPF \cref{eq:BPF_dW} indicates that the importance sampling used in the BPF is not optimal.
-Nonetheless, this correction term is not easy to evaluate in practice, since the functions $\lambda^{*},\zeta^*$, which involve the densities $p,q$ explicitly, must be estimated from samples.
-In the linear-Gaussian case, however, the analytical computation is possible:
+Nonetheless, this correction term is not easy to evaluate in practice since the functions $\lambda^{*},\zeta^*$, which involve the densities $p,q$ explicitly, must be estimated from samples.
+In the linear-Gaussian case, however, the analytical computation is possible.